KA-karam/ka-karam/README.md

 </p>

 ---

-### I'm Karam, a developer who builds apps and websites powered by AI.
+I'm Karam, a developer who builds apps and websites powered by AI.
 I turn ideas into working products fast — combining AI tools, automation, and modern web development to ship things that actually work.
 I'm always exploring the newest AI tools and finding practical ways to put them to use.

-👨‍💻 About Me
+### 👨‍💻 About Me

-I design and build apps & websites powered by AI
+- I design and build **apps & websites powered by AI**
-I use AI tools to move fast from idea → working product I care about clean, functional, and modern products
+- I use AI tools to move fast from idea → working product
+- I care about clean, functional, and modern products
+- Based in Algeria

 ---